Sex offender treatment locations

 The Moose Lake facility currently has two buildings - the Main Building and Complex I. The Main Building houses up to 150 clients.
 Complex I houses up to 400 clients.

 The St. Peter facility's Pexton Building contains two 28-bed units and two 30-bed units.
 The Shantz Building has four 36-bed units.
-Community Preparation Services houses clients approved by the court to live outside the campus’ secure perimeter.
+Community Preparation Services houses up to 89 clients approved by the court to live outside the campus’ secure perimeter.